MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/New-MgBetaGroupAcceptedSenderByRef.md

 Specify the user or group in `@odata.id` in the request body.
 Users in the accepted senders list can post to conversations of the group .
 Make sure you do not specify the same user or group in the accepted senders and rejected senders lists, otherwise you will get an error.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgGroupAcceptedSenderByRef](/powershell/module/Microsoft.Graph.Groups/New-MgGroupAcceptedSenderByRef?view=graph-powershell-v1.0)

 ## SYNTAX